baberthal/VimChannelKit/README.md

-# SocketServer
+# VimChannelKit

 ## Overview
-A simple UNIX socket server, written in swift.
+A library for creating and communicating over Vim channels.